zarooncode/Portfolio/README.md

 # Hi, I'm Zaroon 👋
-I’m a young developer passionate about mostly Python and python game dev, some roblox game dev , and trying to learn more!
+I am a young developer passionate about mostly Python and python game dev, some roblox game dev , and trying to learn more!
+I am open to be hired and work for you guys and gain experience!
+I am a new and upcoming developer!
+Experience in coding/programming: 10+ months/ 1 year!

 ## 🛠 Skills
 - Python (Bots, Automation, Pygame, OpenAIs API with python)